1. Funding

 These prizes are administered by the Canada Council in collaboration with the Social Sciences and Humanities Research Council of Canada (SSHRC).
 The winners are chosen by a peer assessment committee, which is appointed jointly by the Canada Council and the SSHRC.

-These prizes are funded by an endowment from the Molson Foundation.
+These prizes are funded by an endowment from The Molson Foundation.

 molson-prizes@canadacouncil.ca